Supreme Court of Palau

 The Supreme Court of Palau is the highest court of Palau.
 Article X of the Constitution vests the Supreme Court with judicial power and provides for its operation and jurisdiction.
 The Supreme Court is divided into a Trial Division and an Appellate Division.
 Cases are adjudicated by a single justice in the Trial Division and appeals are heard by panels of three different justices in the Appellate Division.
 The Trial Division of the Supreme Court has jurisdiction over all civil matters over $10,000 and criminal matters not assigned to the Court of Common Pleas and adjudication of land interests.
 The Supreme Court also handles disciplinary and other special proceedings.
 The Supreme Court consists of Appellate and Trial Divisions.
-Chief Justice, Oldiais Ngiraikelau, and Associate Justices John K. Rechucher and Fred M. Isaacs are currently serving in the former division, while Presiding Justice, Kathleen M. Salii and Associate Justice Lourdes F. Materne serve in the latter one.
+Chief Justice, Oldiais Ngiraikelau, and Associate Justices M. Todd Osterloh and Fred M. Isaacs are currently serving in the appellate division, while Presiding Justice, Kathleen M. Salii and Associate Justices Lourdes F. Materne, Honora E. Remengesau Rudimch, and Peter D. Huffman serve in the trial division.
 Other judges are invited to sit on an as-needed basis as Associate Justices Pro Tem or Part-Time Associate Justices.